shaynemeyer/polling_py/db/Creating_the_Database.md

 # Creating the database

 I use PostgreSQL for most everything, I sometimes use SQLite for prototyping, but generally lean towards PostgreSQL.
-These instructions are for setting up on you local machine.
+These instructions are for setting up on your local machine.
 Again you can do this however you feel comfortable with, this is just how I do it.

 ## Running Postgres - Postgres.app
 I've used the [Postgres.app](https://postgresapp.com/) for years.
 I manage the setup of databases and users with `psql` so using Postgres.app installs the Postgres engine and tooling I need to interact my databases from the cli.